openvinotoolkit/docker_ci/dockerfiles/ubuntu18/build_custom/README.md

 docker build -t [image:tag] .
 ```

+* `/opt/intel/openvino` folder will contain OpenVINO build
+* `/opt/intel/repo` will contain OpenVINO™ and OpenCV git repositories in `openvino` and `opencv` folders accordingly.

 If you want to rebuild the entire image, use docker `--no-cache` option:
 ```
 docker build --no-cache -t image:tag .